Company Formation and the Residency Options Available.

 The final stage of company formation is the local trading license called the "Obertura de Comerç".
 This involves an inspection of the registered premises, health and safety due diligence and an approval at Parish level to operate the company at that address.
 Please note that the address can be your residential address subject to some basic minimum requirements and the agreement fo the landlord.

-Also as soon as residency is approved normally within a few days you will need to apply for CASS ( Local social security) which is obligatory for all shareholders.
-The monthly contribution is fixed at 449.10 euros per shareholder (from 2018) but in the first 12 months this is reduced by 50% to 224.55 euros monthly.
+As soon as residency is approved normally within a few days you will need to apply for CASS ( Local social security) which is obligatory for all shareholders.
+The monthly contribution is fixed at 464.62 euros per shareholder (2019) but in the first 12 months this is reduced by 50% to 232.31 euros monthly.
+Please refer to the CASS page.

 Company profits tax is 10% but the distribution of profits from an Andorran company is not then taxed at the personal level.
 IGI ( or IVA, VAT etc is 4.5%).
 Annual returns are required for accounts, tax calculation, IGI ( twice per year or more) and the accountants will be able to complete all of that for you.